MAFFPT/Hubitat/Nuki Smart Lock 2.0/readme.md

 As I said before, this version of apps and drivers is meant to decrease possible overhead of the debugging code over your HE hub, even when the "debug info" is not enabled.
 I know that the overhead is minimum, but, if you add a lot of minimuns, it would not be a "minimum" anymore ...

-But I tell you one more reason to have a production and debug version: the debug version code is ugly ... and I like my code to look nice from inside out.
-My therapist says that I should keep doing this as an occupational therapy so it helps me not to be sent back to the mental institution ... 🤪
+But I will tell you one more reason to have a production and debug versions: the debug version code is ugly ... and I like my code to look nice from inside out.
+My therapist says that I should keep doing this as an occupational therapy to help me not to be sent back to the mental institution ... 🤪

 ### Wich app & drivers versions should I use?

-I *strongly* suggest you to use the production versions and install the debugging versions only when a problem is found.
+I *strongly* suggest you to use the production versions and install the debugging versions only when a problem is detected.

 However, it is your choice wich one you want to use.